DaniLozanoMoreno/turtlebot2_phantomXReactor/README.md

 Has been created two robots models:
 * **phantomx_reactor**: arm plant and transmissions.
-* **turtlebot_arm**: arm plant and transmissions and turtleBot2 model.
+* **turtlebot_arm**: arm plant, transmissions and turtleBot2 model.

-PhantomX Reactor has his own repository in https://github.com/RobotnikAutomation/phantomx_reactor_arm , but it has some errors that don't allow to work with the turtlebot model. turlebot2_phantomXReactor respository works regardless of this repository.
+PhantomX Reactor has his own repository in https://github.com/RobotnikAutomation/phantomx_reactor_arm , but it has some errors that doesn't allow to work with the turtlebot model. turlebot2_phantomXReactor respository works regardless of this repository.

 Descriptions can be loaded executing:
 ```